Still not sure which kit works best for you?

 How much air do you need?
 The size of your air tank is going to determine your blast time, as well as give you more air for tire inflation, air suspension, ect.
 A good rule of thumb is: For each gallon of air you get about two seconds of honk time for most horns.
 So a 2-gallon air tank will give you about a 4 second honk time and a 5-gallon air tank will give you about 10 seconds.
 Just keep in mind that the big train horns like the Nathan AirChimes will take up a lot more air.

 Make sure everything is going to fit - Not everyone has the room for an 8-gallon kit or huge train horns.
-Some air systems are required to be installed out the elements, some are weather resistant.
+Some air systems are able to be installed out in the elements, some are required to be installed away from dirt and moisture.
 You want to have a good idea of where you are going to install the system before you purchase.
 If you’re not sure if a kit will fit or not, be sure to look at the specifications tab on the product page for that kit to get all the dimensions you will need to plan your install.

 Make sure you buy a kit with high-quality components - If you are reading this, chances are you are thinking about going with a HornBlasters kit.
 Just in case you are looking around, make sure you know what you are getting.
 We use Viair air compressors, known worldwide for their stellar quality and dependability.
 Look out for kits with small airline, We use ½ inch airline on most of our kits for optimal air flow.
 If you get a kit with small airline, chances are it’s not going to be as loud as you expected.
 Don’t buy kits with components that are not DOT approved.
 Just remember, you get what you pay for.
 There are no $60 kits that are 150 dB out there.
 If it’s too good to be true, it probably is.